HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/domaindrivendesign.md

 Strategic patterns
 - Ubiquitous language: The structure and language used in the code matches the business domain
-- Bounded context: the discription of the boundary in ehich a model is defined or applicable
+- Bounded context: the description of the boundary in which a model is defined or applicable

 Tactical patterns:
 - Entity object